SaiPrakash1997/CS5293sp22-project1/README.md

 * The tempHolder list is then stored in redactContents dictionary with key as address.

 redactConcept(self, fileName, concept):
+* This method takes fileName, redactContents, and concept as parameters, the fileName provides the name of the current file, redactContents stores the list of sentences that that contains concept or synonym word in it.
+* These list of sentences were detected and collected to hid sensitive information.
+I have surrounded open() method with try-catch block, to catch any unexpected errors.
+* First, Using nltk.corpus() library, I am importing wordnet method to identify the synonyms of concept.
+* After identifying the synonyms, I am using nltk.sent_tokenize() method to break down the corpus into sentences.
+* I am using if condition to check whether the identified synonym exist in the sentence.
+If so, I am collecting the whole sentence and adding it to the list.
+* Finally, I am returning the identified sentences as a list to redactor() method in redactor.py

 redactGenders(self, fileName, redactContents):
 * This method takes fileName and redactContents as parameters, the fileName provides the name of the current file and redactContents stores the list of words that specify gender of a person which were detected and collected to hide sensitive information.